silvery107/monorec-slam/README.md

         data/kitti/sequences/07/times.txt \
         results/kitti/07/pose.txt
     ```
-    Note that we need TUM format here since trajectories from mono SLAM on KITTI can only be saved in TUM format.
+    Note that we need TUM format here since trajectories from monocular SLAM on KITTI can only be saved in TUM format.

 2. Plot multiple trajectories with ground truth
     ```bash